Astra Rocket: History

 Ventions, the predecessor to Astra, had developed an air-launched orbital launch system for the SALVO program.
 Development of an electric-pump-fed rocket engine, later known as Delphin, took place as part of SALVO in 2012.

 In 2016, Ventions was re-incorporated as Astra, under the ownership of Chris Kemp.
 The reorganized company proceeded to begin the development of a new carrier rocket, designed to be as simple and as inexpensive as possible.
 The rocket was to be both very small and constructed of basic materials, in order to facilitate a goal of launching on a daily basis.
 Additionally, it was to be transported in standard shipping containers and have a highly automated launch system that required as few personnel as possible.
 To accelerate the development of this new launch system, Astra made use of designs and hardware from the SALVO rocket.

 In 2017, Astra, under the name Ventions, received funding from NASA to develop the launch system.

 In November 2021, after nine years of development, Rocket 3.3 reach orbit for the first time.

 In August 2022, citing the poor reliability of Rocket 3, Astra announced that it was ending operations of the vehicle and transitioning into development of Rocket 4, an all-new design.

 Variants

 SALVO

-SALVO (Small Affordable Launch Vehicle to Orbit, later Small Air Launch Vehicle to Orbit) was a two stage rocket with two electric-pump-feed engines in its first stage.
-It was developed to be a pathfinder for the much larger ALASA.
+SALVO (Small Affordable Launch Vehicle to Orbit, later Small Air Launch Vehicle to Orbit) was a two stage rocket with two electric-pump-fed engines on its first stage.
+It was developed as a pathfinder for the much larger ALASA.
 Only two people were required to launch the rocket - the pilot and the weapon system officer (WSO) of the F-15 carrier aircraft.
 ALASA was intended to send 45kg to orbit at a target launch price of $1 million USD.
-ALASA, along with SALVO, was terminated in 2015 due to technical challenges.
+ALASA, along with SALVO, were terminated in 2015 due to technical challenges.